solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 - Create a new server connection, right-click **Servers**, select **Register**
 - For the name, type **azureadPostgreSQL**
 - For the hostname, type the DNS of the Azure Database for PostgreSQL Flexible Server (ex `pgsqldevSUFFIXflex16.postgres.database.azure.com`)
-- For the username, type your user UPN (aka your email address for your lab account)
+- For the username, type the lab user UPN (aka the email address for the lab account)
 - Select the **Advanced** tab, for the password exec command, type the following:

 ```cmd